Quit Smoking Now

 Myth: I’ve been smoking for so long that quitting now will not help me.

-Myth: Quitting smoking is really hard.
+Myth: Quitting smoking is impossible.

 HUSKY Health Covered Services to Help You Quit Smoking